jamilsinno/100hours/README.md

 The project is a Full Stack application built using JavaScript and Node.js.
 Login is through Steam using the Passport.js Steam profile.
 Styling used for the front end is provided from Tailwind and Daisy UI.

+Once to dos are added, you can indicate completion in each game page.

 ## Optimizations
  - Add a sort function for games based on user input
  - Add completion of achievements.
 Colored vs gray-scale to indicate completion of achievement.